Integrate with HubSpot | HeyGen Academy

 A workflow called “Generate HeyGen Video for a Contact” is created during installation.
 This workflow powers video creation and delivery, and it starts in an inactive state.

-The first step in the workflow is enrolment.
+The first step in the workflow is enrollment.
 Any contact added to the active list is automatically enrolled.

 The third step handles errors.
 If video generation fails, the workflow ends gracefully.
-If it succeeds, the workflow continues and sends the marketing email that includes the personalised video.
+If it succeeds, the workflow continues and sends the marketing email that includes the personalized video.

 Configure video generation